UNdot33K/ScriptKiddie_AV/README.md

 # How to use

-For users who want to try, although they don't have much knowledge on how to do it, i'll summarize the steps needed so they can setup everything correctly:
+I'll summarize the steps needed so you can setup everything correctly:

 First you need to have python 3.8 or higher with "pyinstaller" installed (advanced users may use other compilers such as cx_freeze, or any other) so you can compile the cmp.py